-The project is led by Georgina Brewis at UCL and Angela Ellis Paine at City supported by a Stakeholder Advisory Board.
+The project is led by Georgina Brewis and Angela Ellis Paine supported by a Stakeholder Advisory Board.

 Professor Georgina Brewis is the project Director.
-Georgina is Professor of Social History at IOE, UCL’s Faculty of Education and Society and a historian of charity, humanitarianism, students and higher education.
+Georgina is Professor of Social History at UCL Institute of Education and a historian of charity, humanitarianism, students and higher education.
 Georgina’s latest books are open access Transformational Moments in Social Welfare – What Role for Voluntary Action?
-(Policy Press, 2021) and Humanitarianism in the Modern World: The Moral Economy of Famine Relief (CUP, 2020), as is a recent article on charity archives in the journal Area.
+(Policy Press, 2021) and Humanitarianism in the Modern World: The Moral Economy of Famine Relief (CUP, 2020), as is an article on charity archives in the journal Area.
 Georgina has advised numerous voluntary organisations on archive issues, overseeing the deposit of the Volunteering England archive at LSE, the NCVYS and Children England archives at UCL, and the UK Youth archive at the University of Birmingham.
-She is a member of the Records at Risk steering group and on the advisory board of related archives projects including MIRRA.
+She is a member of the Charity Archives Development plan steering group.

 Dr Angela Ellis Paine is project Co-Investigator.
-Angela is Lecturer in Voluntary Sector Management at Bayes Business School, City University.
+Angela is Lecturer in Voluntary Sector Management at Bayes Business School, City St George’s, University of London.
 Prior to joining Bayes, Angela was a Research Fellow in both the Third Sector Research Centre and Health Services Management Centre at University of Birmingham.
 Angela has been undertaking research on voluntary sector organisations, volunteering and participation for over 20 years.
 Angela has expertise in qualitative research approaches, including longitudinal methods, and is committed to working collaboratively within research.
 Angela is chair of the Editorial Management Board and International Advisory Board for the journal Voluntary Sector Review.
 Angela and Georgina collaborated on Transformational Moments in Social Welfare – What Role for Voluntary Action?
-(Policy Press, 2021) and a recent article in the journal Area.
+(Policy Press, 2021) and the article in the journal Area.

 Stakeholder Advisory Board